D-Thatcher/eks_kafka_argo/README.md

 - deploy an example Kafka cluster: `make deploy_kafka_cluster`

 ## PVC Issue
-There's a known Argo + Strimzi [issue](https://github.com/orgs/strimzi/discussions/7205) with incorrectly reporting the state of the PVCs
+There's a known Argo + Strimzi [issue](https://github.com/orgs/strimzi/discussions/7205) with incorrectly reporting the state of the PVCs.
 To mitigate this, we've disabled auto-pruning for this Application.
 Do not manually prune the PVC even though Argo says it's out-of-sync.
 ![Image of Kafka Cluster](/assets/cluster.png)